votingworks/vxsuite/libs/ballot-encoder/README.md

 ## Usage

-To encode a ballot, simply pass a completed ballot object to `encodeBallot`.
-You'll get back a buffer that may be stored or transmitted and later passed to `decodeBallot` with the same `election` data that was part of the completed ballot object.
+To encode a ballot, simply pass an election and a completed ballot object to `encodeBallot`.
+You'll get back a buffer that may be stored or transmitted and later passed to `decodeBallot` with the same `election` data given to `encodeBallot`.

 There are multiple encoder versions and by default the latest will be used when encoding.
 To specify the version, pass the `EncoderVersion` as the second